Motorcycle Passenger Injuries Attorneys in Boston

 Research published in JAMA Surgery supports this, concluding motorcycle passengers are more likely to suffer traumatic brain injuries than motorcycle drivers, and they are more likely to be non-compliant with helmet laws.
 Study authors examined three years’-worth of data from the National Trauma Bank.
 They identified more than 85,000 motorcycle accident patients and then divided them into drivers and passengers.
 For both groups, traumatic brain injury was the most frequently cited among those not wearing helmets.
 Passengers had significantly higher rates of injury and lower helmet use.

-At The Law Offices of Jeffrey S. Glassman, our motorcycle passenger injury attorneys can explain that while MGL ch.
+At Jeffrey Glassman Injury Lawyers, our motorcycle passenger injury attorneys can explain that while MGL ch.
 90 section 7 compels all drivers and passenger to wear helmets (and instructs drivers not to allow passengers on their bike if they won’t wear one), this law does not prohibit you from recovering damages from an at-fault party in a collision.
 A passenger’s failure to wear a helmet does not automatically erase anyone else’s negligent acts that led to the crash in the first place.

 In some ways, motorcycle passenger injury lawsuits are more straightforward than those pursued by drivers because there is usually little dispute about fault.
 Passengers can’t be at-fault because they aren’t controlling the vehicle.
 Most litigation in passenger injury cases centers on how much the plaintiff should receive for their injuries, with defense arguing for lower damages or trying to shift blame onto other defendants or third-parties.

 Our motorcycle accident lawyers know how to formulate a strong legal strategy to help injured passengers recover all of the damages to which they are entitled.Motorcyclists With Passengers Need More Skill